muhamkor/My_Python_Projects/Email_Automation/README.md

 **Usage:**

+1. Make sure you have Outlook installed on your computer
-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-2. Install the required Python libraries: `win32com.client` and `csv`.
+3. Install the required Python libraries: `win32com.client` and `csv`.
-3. Open the `file.csv` file and edit it to include your recipient's email.
+4. Open the `file.csv` file and edit it to include your recipient's email.
-4. Run the script from the command line:
+5. Run the script from the command line:

 ```
 python Outlook.py